rnlee0054/163.1Website/index.md

 _.exe -edgeDetect threshold_

 Draw the edges of the image's pixels, making the edges white and the rest black.
 This is done by convolving with a gradient (Soble) filter, normalizing the gradients, then thresholding with the _threshold_ value to detect edges.
 The pixel is set to white if its luminance is greater than the _threshold_, black if otherwise.
+The higher _threshold_ makes the edge detection more strict, so only more obvious or hard edges are detected.

 _Remember: Click the images below to view full resolution._